 We’re always happy to receive original articles on all aspects of astronomy and space exploration.
 We’re interested in astronomical investigations and observations, items of historical interest, society news, the latest astronomy news, and your views.
 If you can think of it, and it’s related to astronomy, PA can find a place for it!
+But please note – we have no editorial budget, so no payment for articles or illustrations is possible.

 Your style of writing should be aimed at those who do not necessarily possess a specialised knowledge of astronomy.
 Many SPA members are beginners, new to astronomy and its myriad terms and jargon.
 When introducing difficult subjects, try to explain the principles involved as clearly and as simply as you can.